 The Taliban seem to understand the road could pose a threat.

 They have dispatched suicide bombers to kill engineers and soldiers working on the highway and regularly stage ambushes.

-“It is only now, after sixty years (of its existence), that Pakistan has tried to understand the tribal areas,” said Mahmood Shah, a former intelligence official in the region who praised the highway project but wondered how committed authorities were to
+“It is only now, after sixty years (of its existence), that Pakistan has tried to understand the tribal areas,” said Mahmood Shah, a former intelligence official in the region who praised the highway project but wondered how committed authorities were to completing it.

 “Before, nobody in Islamabad knew about the region.”

 Empty promises: Persuading Pashtun tribesmen in South Waziristan and elsewhere who have long been suspicious of the state to cooperate won’t be easy.
 They have heard many empty promises of roads, jobs, schools and hospitals before.

 This time, officials say, the $81 million in funds mostly from the United States and the United Arab Emirates will be made available soon so the highway can be completed by a target date of 2013.